 - 3 oz Baby Spinach Chopped OR 2 cups Chopped Spinach

 - In a pan heat oil and add cumin seeds.

-- Once they start spluttering, add onion, green chilies and stir.
-Don’t have to cook until onion become translucent.
+- When the seeds splutter, add onion, green chilies and stir.
+Don't have to cook until onion become translucent.
 Cook them in oil just to mellow the strong raw onion flavor.
-If one likes raw onions, can omit onions here and add raw onions to the raita.
+If one likes raw onions, slip sauteing onions and add raw onions to the raita.

-- Add garlic, salt and turmeric and stir again.
+- Add garlic, salt, turmeric and stir again.

 - Add chopped spinach and mix well until all the spices are incorporated.